10up/headstartwp/.changeset/eight-cougars-love.md

 "@headstartwp/core": patch
 ---

-Fix: replace camelcase underlying implementation as previous one onyl worked in node
+Fix: replace camelcase underlying implementation as the previous one only worked in node